jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We contributed an enhancement to sshpiper which allows a user's group membership to be considered in its routing rules.

 The SSH application router enables routing to preferred login nodes based on site policy or other operational requirements.
-With sshpiper, routing works by terminating the client-side SSH connection and establishing a secondary, internal SSH connection to the desired login node endpoint.
+With sshpiper, routing works by daisy-chaining two SSH connections.
+The first connection is terminated at application router from the client side, and the second connection is established from the application router to the desired login node.
-For password-based authentication, the user's credentials are passed to, and validated by, the login node endpoint.
+For password-based authentication, the user's credentials are passed to, and validated by, the login node endpoint by the secondary connection.
-Key-based authentication is managed using internal cluster keys shared via the file system, using the same infrastructure already in place on the HPC system.
+Key-based authentication is accomplished by using a separate internal SSH key to authenticate the secondary connection to the login node.
 HPC systems typically allow users transparent access to compute nodes running their jobs without prompting for additional authentication.
-We replicate this behavior by creating an SSH keypair as part of our account creation process, and automatically add it to the user's authorized-keys file.
+They implement this behavior by creating account-specific SSH keypairs as part of the account creation process, automatically adding the keys to the user's authorized-keys file.
-We use this existing HPC infrastructure to facilitate sshpiper operations.
+We leverage this existing HPC infrastructure to facilitate sshpiper operation by accessing the user's SSH configuration via the shared file system.

 To align with the self-directed nature of cloud-native platforms, we previously built a web app for self-directed account creation and management.
 When attempting to authenticate to OOD, users without HPC accounts are redirected to the account app.